adbiLenLa/zeropoint/README.md

 these identities constitute the zero-poinbt axiom.

-division by zero cannot be proven by recourse to first principles any more than you can produce yellow through the admixture of green and red.  it is amazing that the div-zero fallacy has persisted, given the fact that these trigonometric identities are widely known.
+division by zero cannot be proven by recourse to first principles any more than you can produce yellow through the admixture of green and red.  it is amazing that the no-div-zero fallacy has persisted, given the fact that these trigonometric identities are widely known.

-the div-zero fallacy has mankind trapped  on the earth without nuclear fusion.  the zero-point axiom makes faster than light travel possible.  fusion is an altogether different topic: nuclear fusion is an enzymatic process.
+the no-div-zero fallacy has mankind trapped  on the earth without nuclear fusion.  the zero-point axiom makes faster than light travel possible.  fusion is an altogether different topic: nuclear fusion is an enzymatic process.

 john david jones